bford21/beautiful-jekyll/ImplementCoinHive.md

 When the page loads this script will load the miner so we can use it.

 The next step is to start mining.
 To do so add the following bit of code somewhere inside the body of the page.

-{% highlight html linenos %}
+{% highlight javascript linenos %}
 <script>
-var miner = new CoinHive.Anonymous('INSERT YOUR CODE');
+var miner = new CoinHive.Anonymous('INSERT YOUR OWN SITE KEY');
 miner.start();

 // Listen on events